LazerJesus/elisp-treesitter-grammar/README.md

 When contributing, please follow best practices for writing Tree-sitter grammars and consult the Emacs Lisp documentation to ensure the grammar remains accurate and efficient.

-## License

-This Emacs Lisp Tree-sitter grammar is released under the MIT License.

-## Acknowledgments

-This grammar is based on the work of the Tree-sitter project and the Emacs Lisp language documentation.